- 01. How are German sentences structured?

 Die Ritterin gallopierte sofort mit angelegter Lanze zum Schlafort des Drachens.

 Subject + Verb+ Adverb time + Adverb manner + Adverb place

 The knight immediately galloped lance down to the dragon’s sleeping place.

 As you can see, the same rules apply whether we are talking about a simple adverb or an adverbial phrase.

 In the German language, as in English, if a sentence is made up of two clauses, these are often linked by conjunctions.

-If both sentences can stand alone, they are both main clauses and the conjuctions linking them are called co-ordinating conjunctions (such as “und”, “oder” and “dann”).
+If both sentences can stand alone, they are both main clauses and the conjunctions linking them are called coordinating conjunctions (such as “und”, “oder” and "dann").
 The word order of either clause is not influenced by the existence of the conjunction; it is treated as though it weren’t there: